It can be argued that the player’s skill, not his gear, determines how good he can really be at any kind of game.

 Good Mic, Good Game

 Whether you’re coordinating a battle plan for a big boss fight or perhaps trash talking the other team (because who doesn’t love to gloat every now and then?), clear, high-quality audio just makes everything smoother and better.

 After the game, you rag on your teammates for not coming to help you, only for them to say that they couldn’t hear or understand what you were saying.
 They could hear the rest of the team clearly – just not you.
 Sound familiar?

 But you’re already working in a soundproof gaming room so you wonder, what are they talking about?
 It later turns out that your mic was a little too sensitive that it was able to pick up the low hum of your air-conditioning unit.

 With a good gaming mic, you ensure that whoever’s listening – whether it’s your teammates or your adoring fans – can hang on to every word clearly.

-What Makes a Good Mic
+What Makes a Good Mic for Gaming

 A gaming microphone is an input device, so you have no control over the final output that will be released to your speakers or earphones (or of those listening to you).

 To help you decide, here are some things to consider when choosing a good gaming microphone.